Documentation

 Step 2 - Releasing a new version

-If you're sure of all the changes performed in your development workspace, it's time to launch a new version of your app.
+Assuming you are confident in the changes made in your development workspace, it is time to launch a new version of your app.

-Using your terminal, access the app directory and run the following command:
+1. Navigate to the app directory and execute the following command:

 vtex release major

-• Creating a new repository on GitHub for your application.
+• Set up a new GitHub repository for your app.

-If you want to release a Beta version of your app, run the command vtex release major beta on your terminal instead.
-It will perform the same actions as the previous command, with the difference that you will be releasing a beta version of your application instead of stable.
+For a beta release, use vtex release major beta instead.
+This will perform the same actions as the previous command, with the difference that you will release a beta version of your application instead of stable one.

 Step 3 - Publishing the app in the VTEX IO platform

-Using your terminal, access the app directory and run the following command:
+In the terminal, change to the app directory and run the following command:

 vtex publish

 You must always be logged into the desired VTEX account for publishing the app.
-Make sure the app's vendor is the same as the account you're working on.
+Ensure the app's vendor is the same as the account you're working on.

-If your app does not have the billingOptions field configured, users with access to the VTEX account responsible for the publication will also be able to install the app through the Admin, in the Apps section.
+If your app does not have the billingOptions field configured, users with access to the VTEX account responsible for the publication will also be able to install the app via the Admin in the Apps section.

 Step 4 - Installing it in a production workspace

-Using your terminal, run the following command (replacing workspaceName with the desired name for your new workspace):
+• Replace {workspaceName} with the desired name for your new workspace.

-To install the app in the new workspace, run the command below replacing the default values with real ones from your scenario:
+1. Run the command below to install the app in the new workspace, replacing the values between curly braces according to your scenario:

-If your happy with your results, access the app directory using your terminal and run the following command to deploy your release candidate version as a stable version:
+If you are happy with the results, change to the app directory in the terminal and run the following command to deploy the release candidate version as a stable version:

 vtex deploy

-Running the command above will automatically install the new stable version of your app in all accounts that had previously installed the release candidate version.
+This command will automatically install your app's new stable version in all accounts that had previously installed the release candidate version.

 Extra steps